ekuris-repos/ccpr_root/instructions.md

 # CCPR Instructions

-This document serves as a dynamic guide for role-specific practices within the Central Controlled Prompt Repository (CCPR).
+This document serves as a dynamic guide for role-specific practices within the Central Code Prompt Repository (CCPR).
 Teams can iterate on this file to refine response strategies while maintaining version control and accountability.

 ## 🎯 Important: Adapt to Your Implementation Tier